-Are you interested in helping ensure that the University can maintain and improve academic standards, including, for example:
+Are you interested in helping assure that the University can maintain and improve academic standards, including, for example:

-Senate is the highest academic governing body in the University.
-It meets four times per year on a Wednesday afternoon in October, December, March and June.
+The Senate is the highest academic governing body in the University.
+It meets four times a year, on a Wednesday afternoon in October, December, March and June.
 It is accountable to the Council for the assurance of academic quality and standards.

-If you are employed by the University, and are in a role that is Grade 7 or above, then you can stand for election.
+If you are employed by the University, and are in a role that is Grade 7 or above , you can stand for election.

-The deadline to send in your nomination form is 5pm on Wednesday 5 June 2019.
+The deadline to send in your nomination form is 12 noon on Friday 23 April 2021.

 The Senate is the academic authority of the University, whose role is to oversee the teaching and research of the University, be responsible for academic quality and standards and for the admission and regulation of students, subject to the overall control of Council.

-Since 1905, the composition of Senate was subject only to minor changes.
-A balance of ex officio and elected members was introduced in 1982-83 and, unlike many other chartered universities, Senate’s membership has remained broadly similar since.
-The reformed Senate retains elected members as an important element of its membership.
+Since 1905, the composition of the Senate was subject only to minor changes.
+A balance of ex-officio and elected members was introduced in 1982-83 and, unlike many other chartered universities, Senate’s membership remained broadly similar since.
+Changes to the composition of the Senate were approved in 2019 and the reformed Senate retains elected members as an important element of its membership.

-The elected academic, teaching and research staff places on Senate are divided in number in proportion to the size of the academic electorate in each faculty.
-Allocated on this basis, the number of places on Senate in 2019-20 for elected academic members is: Arts & Humanities - two, Engineering - six, Extra Faculty - one, Medicine - five, Science - five, Social Sciences - seven.
-Total - 26
+The elected academic, teaching and research staff places on Senate are divided in number in proportion to the size of the academic electorate in each Faculty.

-If you have any questions, please contact the University Secretary’s Office on email email@example.com or telephone:
+If you have any questions please contact the University Secretary’s Office by email to firstname.lastname@example.org